Rakshit412005/05passwordGen/README.md

-# Currency Converter Website
+# Password Generator

-This is a simple Currency Converter website that uses APIs to convert one currency to another in real-time.
-Follow the steps below to clone the repository, install the dependencies, and start the project.
+This is a simple Password Generator web application that allows users to generate random, secure passwords based on selected criteria (length, uppercase, lowercase, numbers, and symbols).

 ## Prerequisites

-Before you begin, ensure that you have the following installed on your local machine:
+Before you begin, ensure you have the following installed:

 - [Node.js](https://nodejs.org/) (version 14.18.0 or higher)
 - [npm](https://www.npmjs.com/) (version 6 or higher)